Case Study · Parleva

 What I Learned

-The question became less: How do we get more people to start?
+The next iteration shifted from: How do we get more people to start?

 AI-Augmented Workflow